TomGranot/sentdexworkarounds/README.md

-# sentdexworkarounds
-Tom's workaround for part 22 of Sentdex's Python for Investing
+# Workaround For Part 22 of Sentdex's Python for ML & Investing Tuotrials

 *Harrison - I hope you don't mind me posting this here - it's a solution to a problem I've encountered in one of your videos.*

-*If this violates some kind of rule or something feel free to delete it .*
+*If this violates some kind of rule or something feel free to let me know and I'll delete it .*

 ---

 Hi there,

 So, as you probably experienced for yourselves when running through the last few minutes of [Part 22](https://www.youtube.com/watch?v=5igqQ5V--tE&index=22&list=PLQVvvaa0QuDd0flgGphKCej-9jp-QdzZ3) of the great [Machine Learning for Investing With Python](https://www.youtube.com/playlist?list=PLQVvvaa0QuDd0flgGphKCej-9jp-QdzZ3) series, the Yahoo!
-Finance parsing seems to spit out a blank CSV file (aside fromt he
+Finance parsing seems to spit out a blank CSV file (specifically the *NO_NA* version).

 This is due to a change (which, as it turns out, [happens quite often at Yahoo!](https://www.elitetrader.com/et/threads/old-yahoo-finance-page-any-way-to-access-it.301296/#post-4306183)) to the "Key Statistics" page.

-When you inspect a certain element (Say, Enterprise Value/EVITDA) with FireBug (Firefox) /Developer Tools (Chrome) you can clearly see the value in the source code.
+When you inspect a certain element (Say, Enterprise Value/EVITDA) with FireBug (Firefox) /Developer Tools (Chrome) you can clearly see the value in the inspector's panel.
 However, when right-clicking and then pressing "View Source", that number is gone.

 Fortunately for us, there is a solution: Yahoo!
 Finance has a JSON (and also CSV, but we're gonna stick with JSON for now) API that lets us get all the data we need (and so much more ....).

 Alas, this requires a few changes to **21.py** (the file we use to gather the data) and **22.py** (the file we use to create the Dataset).

 First of all, 21.py.

 Notice that I've changed the URL to fit the API's one, and added a few so-called "modules".
 These are basically names for different subsets of company data.

-I've added all of the ones I know about, just to make sure I get as much data as possible with each API call (to avoid potentially going over the Yahoo!
+[I've added all of the ones I know about](http://stackoverflow.com/questions/38567661/how-to-get-key-statistics-for-yahoo-finance-web-search-api), just to make sure I get as much data as possible with each API call (to avoid potentially going over the Yahoo!
 Finance limit - although we're way below the [the 2,000 requests/hour rate](http://stackoverflow.com/questions/9346582/what-is-the-query-limit-on-yahoos-finance-api)).

+## 21.py

 ```python
 	import urllib.request